 It seems to me that life is a fartlek: continuous, unstructured training interspersed with catastrophes, unexpected changes, and sweet little surprises that vary the intensity of life.

-I’ve been involved in competitive sports since my early teens.
-In my early 30s, I took up running as a form of cross-training for tennis.
-Eventually, I quit tennis and started running every day.
-In 2007, at age 47, I ran my first road race – a 10k, followed by a half marathon, and then a marathon later that same year.
+I was introduced to running in my early 30s when our tennis team began running as a form of cross-training.
+Two years later, I quit tennis and took up running instead.
+In 2007, at age 47, I ran my first road race – a 10k, followed by a half marathon, a 5k, and a marathon, all within that same year.
 After that, running became my passion, ending after an injury dictated surgery or retirement.
-The doctor warned the surgery wasn’t always successful, and I retired in 2019 at age 59.
-My last race was the Chicago Lakefront 50k.
+I retired at age 59, shortly after my last race, the Chicago Lakefront 50k.
 It was my favorite distance.

-I started this blog in 2013, and although I never intended to limit myself to running topics, researching and writing about marathon training, racing and injuries was my favorite pastime for those early years.
-The Anatomy of a Runner posts ultimately became a major focus for the blog and a topic I’ve enjoyed writing about immensely.
+In 2013, after starting this blog, researching and writing about marathon training, racing and injuries became my favorite pastime.
+The Anatomy of a Runner posts ultimately became a significant focus for the blog and a topic I’ve enjoyed immensely.

 This is the tale of my life.